Ahau-NZ/Ahau/desktop/README.md

         - notes on aquiring + exporting :
             - https://support.sectigo.com/Com_KnowledgeDetailPage?Id=kA01N000000zFK0#ie_export_certificate
             - this may need to be done from the same browser as you applied for the certificate from

+     - TODO - update this removing pfx notes + adding how to handle EV signing key

 **Linux needs**
 _nothing!_